European shares retreat, charts signal more weakness

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON, July 2 European equities drifted lower in thin volumes on Tuesday, led by Fresenius Medical Care , and failure to hold above an important technical level opened the door to further index weakness.
+LONDON, July 2 European equities drifted lower in thin volumes on Tuesday, led by Fresenius Medical Care , and failure to hold above an important technical level opened the door to further index weakness in the near term.

 Slightly stronger than expected U.S. factory orders added to the jittery mood, with investors welcoming signs of improvement in the world's biggest economy but concerned that this could lead to a scaling back of the central bank stimulus that has driven the past year's rally in global equities.

-"Markets are nervous, and I see the deterioration in some of the single names (individual companies).
-We don't have any stocks supporting the up-movement and that makes the risk-reward point a little lower," said Petra Kerssenbrock, technical analyst at Commerzbank Corporates and Markets.
+"Markets are nervous, and I see the deterioration in some of the single names, we don't have any stocks supporting the up-movement and that makes the risk reward point a little lower," said Petra Kerssenbrock, technical analyst at Commerzbank Corporates and Markets.

 "The short-term support is in the area around 2,588 points and we could fall below this level again."